 WASHINGTON — Slightly more Americans signed contracts to buy homes in October, a modest rebound after two prior monthly declines.
 The figures add to evidence that the housing market has lost some of its momentum after rapid sales growth earlier this year.

-The National Association of Realtors said Wednesday that its seasonally adjusted pending home sales index rose 1.1 percent to 108.6 last month.
-The index has climbed 11.1 percent over the past 12 months after having dipped in 2014.
-The number of signed contracts are at their highest level since June 2013.
+The National Association of Realtors said Monday that its seasonally adjusted pending home sales index rose 0.2 percent to 107.7 last month.
+The index has increased 3.9 percent over the past 12 months.

 Pending sales are a barometer of future purchases.
-A one- to two-month lag usually exists between a contract and a completed sale, meaning that the gains should appear in April and May sales numbers.
+A lag of a month or two usually exists between a contract and a completed sale.

 The housing market had benefited from hiring that has cut unemployment to 5 percent, down from 5.7 percent a year ago.
 Average hourly earnings have improved 2.5 percent over the past year — that slight increase enhanced by low inflation.
 But wage growth has failed to match the rise in home values, forcing more would-be homebuyers to wait and save for a down payment.

 Also aiding sales have been lower borrowing rates.
 Mortgage rates remain well below their historic average of 6 percent.
 The average, 30-year fixed mortgage rate was 3.95 percent last week, according to mortgage buyer Freddie Mac.

 But the market is still recovering more than six years after the end of the Great Recession.
 Home sales have been uneven in different geographic regions.
 The number of signed contracts advanced in the Northeast and West, while dipping in the Midwest and South.